Noteworthy papers — topics:

 with the new observations or experimental results added to the body of available data.

-Step 7 is the test
+Step 7 is a test

 of a scientist's integrity.
 If, instead of discarding or revising falsified